-Furthermore, a new baseline scenario is not necessarily required for comparison to each technology in the project activity.
-For example, different improved wood stove models in the project activity could be compared to the same wood baseline scenario, and different improved charcoal stove models in the project activity could be compared to the same charcoal baseline scenario, as appropriate.
-The baseline scenario must be adequately characterized with all relevant technologies included.
+Furthermore, a new baseline scenario is not necessarily required to compare each technology in the project activity.
+For example, different improved wood stove models in the project activity could be compared to the same wood baseline scenario, and different improved charcoal stove models in the project activity could be compared to the same charcoal baseline scenario.
+The baseline scenario must be adequately described with all relevant technologies included.
 It is not legitimate to compare the project to only the most inefficient technology being used in the baseline.